infopark/screw_server/README.markdown

 Screw Server is able to test your coding style using JSLint.
 Unfortunately there is no documentation yet.
 Feel free to ask the maintainer ^__^

+## Author

+Kristian Hanekamp and others for Infopark AG